kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 lvalues and rvalues in the C Programming Language [#1]_
 -------------------------------------------------------

-C++11 **value categories** aren't really language features.
-They are rather semantic properties of expressions.
-Understanding **value categories** helps in deciphering often-cryptic compiler messages, and they help to explain reference types and how reference types are essential in defining user-defined operators.
+C++11 **value categories** aren't really language features like, say, polymorphims.
+Rather they are semantic properties of expressions, and understanding **value categories** helps you in deciphering often-cryptic compiler messages.
+They help explain reference types, which are so
+essential in defining user-defined operators.

 Prior to C++, C expressions were categorized as **lvalue expressions** and non-lvalue expressions, where **lvalue** meant an expression that identifies an object, a region of data storage with a defined location in memory, that may have a value and can appear on the left hand side of an assignment statement; for example,